David Hershinow

 Writing Center Director

 David Hershinow joined the GC community as its founding Director of the Writing Center in the Fall of 2019.
 He earned his PhD in English at Johns Hopkins University, where he worked at the university’s Writing Center for seven years and served as the center’s Director in his final year of study.
-Since completing his PhD, David has held faculty appointments at Princeton University and at Baruch College, CUNY.
+Since completing his PhD, David has held faculty appointments at Princeton University and Baruch College, CUNY.
 He is the author of Shakespeare and the Truth-Teller: Confronting the Cynic Ideal (Edinburgh UP, 2019).
 David is excited to bring his experience to bear on the development of the GC’s new graduate writing center, one of the few writing centers in the country whose mission caters solely to the needs of graduate students.

 David can be reached at dhershinow@gc.cuny.edu

-Writing Fellows
+Writing Consultants

 Daniel Hengel